 Thinking of booking a road trip?
 Compare RV prices here.

-Planning a road trip to the USA West Coast?
-Here is some recommended reading for you:
+If you are planning a road trip to the USA West Coast, take a look at this list of recommended reading for you:

 Have you visited the USA West Coast?
 What was your favourite destination?
 Let us know in the comments!